EIM32700 - Deductions: expenses other than travel: expenses from F to Z

 Sections 336 and 367 ITEPA 2003

-Many workers are obliged to spend small amounts each year in maintaining or renewing tools and special clothing (as defined by EIM32465) that are necessary to carry out the duties of their employment.
+Many workers are obliged to spend small amounts each year in maintaining or renewing tools and special clothing that are necessary to carry out the duties of their employment.

 To deal with individual deduction computations for each such employee would be cumbersome and time consuming for taxpayers and for HMRC.
 So flat rate deductions have been negotiated on a national basis with trade unions.
-These flat rate deductions apply to the employees in specified occupations listed at EIM32712.
-Flat rate deductions are only permitted where an expense is necessarily incurred by the employee, see EIM32710.
+These flat rate deductions apply to employees in specified occupations.
+Flat rate deductions are only permitted where an expense is necessarily incurred by the employee.

 An employee does not have to be a member of the relevant trade union for the deduction to be given.

-The deductions are intended to cover the average expenditure that would be deductible under Section 336 ITEPA 2003.
-But there is nothing to prevent an employee asking for a deduction in any year for the actual expense he or she has incurred, see EIM32715.
+The deductions are intended to cover the average expenditure that would be deductible under section 336 ITEPA 2003.
+But there is nothing to prevent an employee asking for a deduction in any year for the actual expense he or she has incurred.
 This is illustrated by example EIM32735.